hellohaptik/docs_haptik/docs/bot-builder/basic/creating-bot.md

 To start building your first bot, log in to the [Haptik platform](https://staging.hellohaptik.com/home/) using the credentials that were shared with you via email.
 Once you've successfully logged in, navigate to the Bot Builder Tool.
 You will be directed to the bot builder homepage.

-Click the "Create Bot" button, located in the upper right hand corner of the page:
+Click the "+ New Bot" button, located in the upper left hand corner of the page:

 ![createbot_header_may](/docs/bot-builder/assets/createbot_header_may.png)